webexpoprague/content/output/sessions-data.md

-The workshop is not necessarily just for marketers.
-It's also for owners, sales...
-You can freely apply the principles and techniques in other areas than marketing.
-If you have a small marketing department, limited budget or a lack of time - this is the workshop for you.
-If you've been experimenting with language models in your work for a while and want to move forward - this is the workshop for you.
+The workshop is not just for marketers.
+It’s also for product owners, sales, or anyone looking to gain the principles and techniques to improve their brand and marketing efforts.
+If you have a small team, a limited budget, a lack of time, or just want to move your gen AI experimentation to the next level — this is the workshop for you.